-I wish to certify the 2019 2nd quarter inpatient, it is correct to the best of my knowledge.
+I wish to certify the 2019 3rd quarter inpatient data as is.
+It is correct to the best of my knowledge.

 PROVIDER: Texas Health Harris Methodist Hospital Alliance

 This data is administrative data, which hospitals collect for billing purposes.
 Administrative data may not accurately represent the clinical details of an encounter.